Stuycs-K/T-AP1L03/README.md

       <p>I. What is your name?</p>
       <p>II.
 What changes when you run the main after writing toString?</p>
       <p>III.
 What does this suggest about what happens when you print an object?</p></li>
-      <p>Format your answers with exactly two commas: "Last First, WHAT CHANGES, WHAT DOES IT SUGGEST" e.g. "Lee Spike, Nothing Changes at all, I probably did something wrong"</p>
+      <p>Format your answers with exactly two commas: <code>"Last First, WHAT CHANGES, WHAT DOES IT SUGGEST"</code> e.g. <code>"Lee Spike, Nothing Changes at all, I probably did something wrong"</code> </p>
   </ol>